fly-apps/flygreeting/.codeship/README.md

 CMD ["./main"]
 ```

-This will allow your test step to run, but you also need a deploy script that Codeship will run when your tests are successful.
+This enables your tests to run, but you also need a deploy script that Codeship will run when your tests are successful.
 Create a new file called `codeship-deploy.sh` and add the following:

 ```shell script
 #!/bin/sh -l